great-expectations/great_expectations/docs/docusaurus/docs/core/introduction/about_gx.md

 GX does not store data itself.
 Instead, it deals in metadata about data: Expectations, Validation Results, etc. If you want to bring your data itself under version control, check out tools like: [DVC](https://dvc.org/), [Quilt](https://github.com/quiltdata/quilt), and [lakeFS](https://github.com/treeverse/lakeFS/).

-GX currently works best in a Python environment.

 GX is Python-based.
 You can invoke it from the command line without using a Python programming environment, but if you’re working in another ecosystem, other tools might be a better choice.
 If you’re running in a pure R environment, you might consider [assertR](https://github.com/ropensci/assertr)  as an alternative.
 Within the TensorFlow ecosystem, [TFDV](https://www.tensorflow.org/tfx/guide/tfdv) fulfills a similar function as GX.

 ## GX Cloud